acceleratedscience/open-ad-toolkit/README.md

 > **Whats New ?**
 -  `%Openadd` has been added to the magic commands to provide pure data type results for data returning commands
 - Upgraded IBM BAM model support for latest IBm generative AI embeddings and Langchain
+- Upgraded skypilot to 0.6.0
+- Support for deploying in OpenSHift AI / Open Data hub workbench or podman/docker image `https://github.com/acceleratedscience/openad_workbench`
+- Support for Application API
 - Property and Data Set Generation Services
    We support the following Model Services
      - GT4SD Generation Services  `git@github.com:acceleratedscience/generation_inference_service.git`